Not all who wander are lost, but they are usually hungry

 Tagliatelle with Saffron Cream Sauce, Prosciutto, and Mushrooms

 When I travel, I find some of the most memorable moments (and meals) are the ones that are unexpected.
 This was the case when my friends and I went to Lake Como.
 I ate lots of delicious pasta while I was there.
-But, the pasta…
+But, the pasta recipe I’ve been obsessed with recreating since I got back was from one of those unexpected meals.

-Skip to step-by-step instructions and photos.
+Skip to step-by-step photos & instructions.

 5 from 1 reviews